bradweiner/blog/content/authors/brad/_index.md

 He lives in Erie, CO.

-Perspectives and ideas on this blog are my own and do not represent current or past employers.
+Perspectives and ideas on this site are my own and do not represent current or past employers.